stackrox/contributions/ingress/nginx/Readme.md

 `kubectl edit nginx-ingress-controller -n kube-system`

-and appending to the arguments in the containers spec:
+And appending to the arguments in the containers spec:

-`    spec:
+    spec:
       containers:
       - args:
         - /nginx-ingress-controller